top of page

 Crested 04.jpg

-Leopard Geckos in the wild
+Crested Geckos in the wild

 Crested geckos are native to the remote island of New Caledonia.
 They were discovered in 1866, but then were thought to be extinct until 1994!
 Not too long ago..
 A small assortment was brought into captivity and have proven to thrive more in captivity than in the wild.
 All of the pet cresties we have today came from a fairly small group imported around then.